Eosinophilic granulomatosis with polyangiitis

-Eosinophilic granulomatosis with polyangiitis (EGPA), previously known as the Churg-Strauss syndrome (CSS), is a small to medium vessel necrotising pulmonary vasculitis.
+Eosinophilic granulomatosis with polyangiitis (EGPA), previously known as the Churg-Strauss syndrome (CSS), refers to a small to medium vessel necrotising pulmonary vasculitis.
 It is also classified under the spectrum of eosinophilic lung disease and as a type of pulmonary angiitis and granulomatosis.

 The incidence typically peaks around the 3rd to 4th decade with an annual incidence rate of around 0.24 per 100,000 2.